Based on requirements, always pick the right tool for the job. — DrewMarsh

 Circular Linked List

-A circular linked list is a linked list which the link field of the tail node link to the head node.
-The developer can use circular linked list in the following use cases.
+A circular linked list is a linked list in which the link field of the tail node link to the head node.
+The developer can use a circular linked list in the following use cases.

 - Develop the buffer memory.

 - Represent a deck of cards in a game.